 By Danielle DeSimone

-Today is the Coast Guard’s 228th birthday!
+What is the Coast Guard?

 While the Coast Guard is part of the United States Armed Forces, it is not a part of the U.S. Department of Defense.
 It is actually a military branch within the Department of Homeland Security, and throughout its long history, it has also been a part of the Department of the Treasury and the Department of Transportation.